 Travelers flock to the Ozarks because (1) it is an amazing place for family vacations and (2) it is within a day’s drive from the big cities of St. Louis, Chicago, Kansas City, Dallas, Oklahoma City, etc.

-For instance, over 71 million tourists have passed through the gates of Silver Dollar City, alone, since it opened in 1960.
+Over 71 million tourists have passed through the gates of Silver Dollar City since it opened in 1960.

 Shoe Essentials for an Ozark Tourist

-Campers and RVs roll into Branson, filled with fishermen and show goers.
+Campers and RVs roll into Branson, filled with fishermen, nature lovers, golfers, and show goers.
 When the tourist season rolls around, I become a tourist, too — I throw on my flip flops and sun glasses and off I go.
 That’s the beauty of living in a tourist region.

 I heard the rustle of leaves today coming from outside our patio door.
 It was rather unexpected, but I am sure it came as no surprise to the birds.